 The construction on the West Fork White River (WFWR) at Dye Creek Road began Jan 2023, this project includes over a mile of river restoration and took 10 months to complete.

 Structure at WFWR @ Dye Creek Road – After

 This restoration was initiated and funded through the WFWR Watershed Initiative, a NRCS Regional Conservation Partnership Program (RCPP) project from FY2016 using PL-566 funds.
-The restoration design for Dye Creek Site, includes re-establishing channel stability through excavation of a stream channel that will be natural and self-sustaining and have appropriate cross-sections, pattern, and longitudinal form.
-The excavation work will be complimented by implementation of a variety of structural elements including rock structures to maintain channel grade and to deflect high velocity flood currents from susceptible river banks.
-Also, toe-wood structures will be utilized to reduce near-bank water velocity, prevent erosion of the bank toe, and provide complex aquatic habitat.
-The riparian areas of the WFWR at Dye Creek Road will be restored to a plant community native to the local ecoregion.
+The restoration design for Dye Creek Site, included re-establishing channel stability through excavation of a stream channel that is natural and self-sustaining and have appropriate cross-sections, pattern, and longitudinal form.
+The excavation work complimented by implementation of a variety of structural elements including rock structures maintained channel grade and deflected high velocity flood currents from susceptible river banks.
+Also, toe-wood structures were utilized to reduce near-bank water velocity, prevent erosion of the bank toe, and provide complex aquatic habitat.
+The riparian areas of the WFWR at Dye Creek Road were restored to a plant community native to the local ecoregion.

 Additional Project Photos